overturetool/overturetool.github.io/_netmeetings/Net-Meeting-130.md

 #### Overture Workshop

  We had 16 participants with us at Aarhus University and 38 attendees in the online session.
 The slides are now available in the [workshop page](https://www.overturetool.org/workshops/19th-overture-workshop.html).
-The most important outcome was the idea of a hackaton to be held next year!
+The most important outcome was the idea of a hackathon to be held next year!
 20th workshop should also be memorable and maybe organized on 2023.

 ##  Strategic Research Agenda